torvalds/linux/Documentation/admin-guide/perf-security.rst

 based on the process's credentials [5]_ (usually: effective UID, effective GID, and supplementary group list).

-Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities [6]_ , which can be independently enabled and disabled on per-thread basis for processes and files of unprivileged users.
+GNU/Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities [6]_ , which can be independently enabled and disabled on per-thread basis for processes and files of unprivileged users.